Arthur-0896/solid-by-example/README.md

 This repository contains real-world case studies demonstrating how to apply **SOLID principles**.
 Unlike other tutorials that use abstract "Animal/Dog" examples, we use realistic scenarios (e.g., Payment Gateways, Data Pipelines) to show the actual business value of clean architecture.

+## ⭐ Support

+If this repository helped you understand SOLID better, please give it a **Star**!
+It helps others find these resources.

 ## 🌍 A Polyglot Repository

 This project is language-agnostic.
 While the initial case studies are written in **TypeScript**, we welcome contributions in **Go, Java, Rust, C#, Python**, and more.